ninjayoto/SACS-Android/readme.md

 - Visitor, Visitable – interfaces of the Visitor pattern used in error handling.

 ## Domain
-Classes copied from the Developer Essentials for Java project.
-The domain model used for REST calls is copied from the Developer Essentials for Java project.
+Classes copied from the Sabre API Code Samples for Java project.
+The domain model used for REST calls is copied from the Sabre API Code Samples for Java project.
 Some annotations like *@Generated* were removed, as they are not supported by the Android’s Jackson library.
 ## Rest
 A module responsible for executing calls to the Sabre REST webservices.
 It also utilizes the Workflow module and reads settings from the Configuration module.

-The domain model used for REST calls is copied from the Developer Essentials for Java project.
+The domain model used for REST calls is copied from the Sabre API Code Samples for Java project.
 Some annotations like *@Generated* were removed, as they are not supported by the Android’s Jackson library.

 The authentication takes place when any unauthenticated call attempts to take place.
 The TokenHolder class responsible for providing the authentication string checks, whether the token has been created and is not outdated.
 In any of those two cases, it runs the AuthenticationCall's doCall method, which reads credentials using Configuration module, encodes it in the way described on Sabre Developer Studio and (re)sets the token in the TokenHolder class.